DnyaneshD/CompareMarketAssignment/Client/README.md

-# HTM Property App

-HTM Property App.
+# Compare Market Work Count Assignment

-This application is part of interview process
+This web application is used to accept URI of the book be processed to count words

 ### Get Started